Kianuko Provincial Park

 Kianuko Provincial Park is a provincial park in British Columbia, Canada.

 History

-The park was established July 12, 1995.
+The park was established on July 12, 1995.
 This is an area of Ktunaxa-kinbasket First Nation traditional use and has high spiritual values.

 Conservation

 The park aims to protect important habitat for caribou, moose and grizzly bear, and fish.

 Recreation

 The following recreational activities are available: backcountry camping and hiking, fishing, and hunting.

 Location

 Located 40 kilometres north of Creston, British Columbia.
 Access to the park is usually done by hiking from Lockhart Creek Provincial Park, but vehicle access to the park boundary is possible via old unmaintained forestry roads.